haagahelia/devops-course/docs/basics/devops-basics.md

 ---
 sidebar_position: 1
-title: What is DevOps?
+title: 'What is DevOps?'
 ---
 **DevOps** is a set of practices, tools, and a cultural philosophy that automates and integrates the processes between software development and IT operations teams.
 It emphasizes collaboration and communication to deliver software faster and more reliably.

 Traditionally, development and operations teams worked in silos.
 Developers focused on writing code and releasing new features, while operations teams were responsible for maintaining the stability and availability of the systems.
 This often led to conflicts and delays.

 DevOps aims to break down these silos by introducing a culture of shared responsibility.
-It promotes **automation***, **continuous integration**, and **continuous delivery** (CI/CD) to streamline the software development lifecycle.
+It promotes **automation**, **continuous integration**, and **continuous delivery** (CI/CD) to streamline the software development lifecycle.
 By using DevOps practices, organizations can achieve faster time to market, improved software quality, and increased customer satisfaction.

 The following image describes the DevOps loop: